 The investments we make in energy infrastructure today will chart the course for New England’s climate future for decades to come.
 Natural gas pipelines built today will be in place for the next 50–100 years.
 Investments in new natural gas infrastructure not only contribute to climate pollution, they also stand in the way of the clean energy investments New England needs to meet our climate goals and help keep our communities healthy and thriving.

 The gas industry has argued that New England needs new natural gas pipelines in order to keep our lights on and our homes heated.
 But this is simply not true.
-Recent reports by the Massachusetts Attorney General’s Office and CLF show that new pipelines are nowhere near the cheapest or quickest way to deliver more natural gas into New England today.
+A reports by CLF shows that new pipelines are nowhere near the cheapest or quickest way to deliver more natural gas into New England today.
 At a time when New England is already moving beyond its reliance on dirty outdated fuels such as coal and oil, major costly investments in new fossil fuel infrastructure are the wrong direction to take for our economy and our climate.